whataboutpets/minimal-mistakes/_posts/cats/2019-02-11-how-to-get-rid-of-cat-allergies.md

 So what can you do about it?

-First, keep kitty off the furniture.
+Well, keep kitty off the furniture…

+Sounds easy enough, right?

+But if that doesn't work:

 Cover upholstered chairs with towels and sheets so you can wash them on a regular basis.